-Allocation requests for a project in the MPO selected portion of the program must include a recommendation by the MPO.
+Allocation requests for a project in the MPO-selected portion of the program must include a recommendation by the MPO.

-Any scope change requests must be presented to Caltrans for consideration prior to allocation in the manner described in Section 28.
+Any scope change requests must be presented to Caltrans for consideration prior to allocation in the manner described in Section 29.

-29. Bureau of Indian Affairs (BIA)/Federal Transit Administration (FTA) Transfers
+30. Bureau of Indian Affairs (BIA)/Federal Transit Administration (FTA) Transfers

-An implementing agency may request to transfer programmed ATP funds to Bureau of Indian Affairs (BIA) or the Federal Transit Administration (FTA) if the BIA or FTA has greater expertise to administer a project, or if there may be cost savings associated with a project that has multiple components.
-The implementing agency shall notify Caltrans as early as possible following programming, so that funding eligible for transfer from Federal Highway Administration (FHWA) to the BIA or FTA can be assigned in a timely manner to the project.
+An implementing agency may request to transfer programmed ATP funds to the Bureau of Indian Affairs (BIA) or the Federal Transit Administration (FTA) if the BIA or FTA has greater expertise to administer a project, or if there may be cost savings associated with a project that has multiple components.
+The implementing agency shall notify Caltrans as early as possible following programming, so that funding eligible for transfer from the Federal Highway Administration (FHWA) to the BIA or FTA can be assigned to the project in a timely manner.
 Caltrans shall make a recommendation to the Commission regarding the readiness of the project for allocation using the same criteria used by the BIA or FTA.
 The implementing agency should submit the BIA or FTA transfer form to Caltrans along with their allocation request.
 Caltrans shall add a "BIA Transfer" or "FTA Transfer" notation to the vote box for projects that will require a BIA or FTA Transfer.
+Projects with BIA and FTA transfers must comply with the Active Transportation Program Guidelines and the SB 1 Accountability and Transparency Guidelines.